Finding A Sustainable Solution

 If you have an Integrated Shield plan, you will also receive subsidies for the MediShield Life component, if you are eligible.
 While MedisShield Life covers congenital and pre-existing conditions, they are not exactly covered under the ISPs from your private insurers.

-- MediShield Life component run by the Central Provident Board (CPF) Board.
+- MediShield Life component is run by the Central Provident Board (CPF) Board.

-- Additional private insurance coverage component run by the insurance company, typically to coverA/B1-type wards in public hospitals or private hospitals.
+- Additional private insurance coverage component run by the insurance company, typically to cover/B1-type wards in public hospitals or private hospitals.

 At the moment, Chloe is relying on ISP to cover almost the entire treatment procedure because she was diagnosed after we bought her the ISP.
-Although there isn’t the daily claim limit at the moment (which we hope it remain this way), ISP does have a yearly and life time claim limit (depending on the coverage).
-So what happen if her treatment hit the claim limit?
+Although there isn’t a daily claim limit at the moment (which we hope remains this way), ISP does have a yearly and lifetime claim limit (depending on the coverage).
+So what happens if her treatment hit the claim limit?
 What is there for us?

 6. Rare Disease Fund

-In July 2019, the Ministry of Health (MOH) and the SingHealth Fund have jointly established the Rare Disease Fund (RDF), a charity fund that combines community donations and government matching contribution to support Singapore Citizens with specific rare diseases who require treatment with high-cost medicines.
-As at Oct 2019, only 6 medicines covering 4 conditions are covered by the RDF.
-Overtime, RDF will be expanded to cover more conditions when more funds are raise.
+In July 2019, the Ministry of Health (MOH) and the SingHealth Fund have jointly established the Rare Disease Fund (RDF), a charity fund that combines community donations and government matching contributions to support Singapore Citizens with specific rare diseases who require treatment with high-cost medicines.
+As of Oct 2019, only 6 medicines covering 4 conditions are covered by the RDF.
+Over time, RDF will be expanded to cover more conditions when more funds are raised.

-RDF should be taken as a last line of defend for rare disease patient because it doesn’t function like insurance where small amounts of money is collected from its clients and pools that money together to pay for losses.
+RDF should be taken as the last line of defense for rare disease patient because it doesn’t function like insurance where small amounts of money is collected from its clients and pools that money together to pay for losses.

 What’s happening around our region?

-We realised some of the developed countries in Asia Pacific region have introduced legislation and government funding to take care of patients with rare disease.
-Therefore, we believe we should fly Singapore flag in the rare disease map too.
+We realized some of the developed countries in the Asia Pacific region have introduced legislation and government funding to take care of patients with rare diseases.
+Therefore, we believe we should fly the Singapore flag on the rare disease map too.

 As parents, we hope all Singaporean will get together behind us to rally for this to happen.
 What we do today will benefit the next generation because rare diseases can happen to any family.
-Rare diseases do not recognize race, colour, nationality or social standing…. they could happen to anyone.
+Rare diseases do not recognize race, color, nationality, or social standing…. they could happen to anyone.

-We encourage you to read our research (conducted in 2011) on how countries such as Taiwan, Hong Kong, Malaysia, Korea, Japan and Australia are doing to help Pompe patients and other rare disease patients.
-Base on population, the incidence of rare diseases in Singapore will definitely be lower than other countries.
+We encourage you to read our research (conducted in 2011) on how countries such as Taiwan, Hong Kong, Malaysia, Korea, Japan, and Australia are doing to help Pompe patients and other rare diseases patients.
+Based on population, the incidence of rare diseases in Singapore will definitely be lower than in other countries.

-In 2018, we have seen countries like China, Vietnam, Thailand, Malaysia and Philippines introduced funding to help with the medical treatment of their people living with rare disorders.
+In 2018, we have seen countries like China, Vietnam, Thailand, Malaysia, and the Philippines introduced funding to help with the medical treatment of their people living with rare disorders.
 In Malaysia, the funding for treatment was increased from RM10 million to RM16 million recently.

-Such an approach could be helpful for Singapore, to study the short and long-term impact of rare diseases on her constituents, and to also devise strategies that tackle issues of research, clinical practice and financial sustainability in this area.
-We are not expecting a complete overhaul of our current system but we could introduce a framework for a better caring of people living with rare disorders.
+Such an approach could be helpful for Singapore, to study the short and long-term impact of rare diseases on her constituents, and to also devise strategies that tackle issues of research, clinical practice, and financial sustainability in this area.
+We are not expecting a complete overhaul of our current system but we could introduce a framework for better caring for people living with rare disorders.

-However, there are still more to be done in order to ensure the coverage will last us for life.
-Please read about it and offer your feedback so that Ministry of Health could improve on it .
+However, there is still more to be done in order to ensure the coverage will last us for life.
+Please read about it and offer your feedback so that the Ministry of Health could improve on it.

 *Above sharing is based on our personal encounters with the payment mechanism within the system.
-We apologise if any of the facts may not be best explained or represented.
+We apologize if any of the facts may not be best explained or represented.

-Click the below image to read on our research:
+Click the below image to read about our research: